 PRIORITY OF INTERESTS

-4. Do you potentially earn any referral fees from our relationship?
+4. Do you potentially earn any referral fees from our relationship, internally or externally?

 FEES

-5. What is your fee structure?
+5. What is your financial advisor fee structure?
 Are you fee-only?

-6. In addition to paying your fee, what is the hidden management expense ratio of equity funds and ETFs that my capital will be invested in?
+6. In addition to paying your financial advisor fee, what is the embedded management expense ratio of equity funds and ETFs that my capital will be invested in?

-7. In addition to paying your fee, what is the initial fee and/or hidden annual fee of mutual funds that my capital will be invested in?
+7. In addition to paying your financial advisor fee, what is the initial fee and/or embedded annual fee of mutual funds that my capital will be invested in?

-8. In addition to paying your fee, what is the hidden management expense ratio of bond funds that I will invest in?
+8. In addition to paying your financial advisor fee, what is the embedded management expense ratio of bond funds that I will invest in?

-9. In addition to paying your fee, what is the hidden initial fee and total annual fee of annuities that my capital will be invested in?
+9. In addition to paying your financial advisor fee, what is the embedded initial fee and total annual fee of annuities that my capital will be invested in?

 10. How frequently will my portfolio be rebalanced?
-What percentage of assets are hidden rebalancing fees?
-How often is this hidden fee charged to my capital?
+Will embedded rebalancing fees be charged?
+What is the annual embedded rebalancing fee charged to my capital?

 11. Is my potential portfolio constructed internally or by a third-party?
-Are any additional hidden fees paid internally or to the third party, and if so, how much, and at what frequency?
+Are any additional embedded fees paid internally or to the third party, and if so, how much, and at what frequency?

-12. What are the total fees I would expect to pay on an annual basis, including your advisory fee, hidden fees for funds I will be invested in (including ETFs and bond funds), mutual funds, annuities, rebalancing fees, referral fees, commissions, and all other items?
+12. What are the total fees I would expect to pay on an annual basis, including your financial advisor fee, embedded fees for funds I will be invested in (including ETFs and bond funds), mutual funds, annuities, rebalancing fees, referral fees, commissions, and all other items?

 CREDENTIALS